Leigan0/tic-tac-toe/README.md

 * *Grid* - size attributes - return the grid, confirm if position taken, confirm moves in a row
 * *Game* - create new grid - build moves - Game over?

+I have attempted to design the game to be extendable with as little modification as possible.
+With this in mind I have not set grid size, or set pattern number, for example not three in a row, but whole row.
+This has potentially led me to a more complex solution, but given more time I would work on making the code more efficient. s

 ## Feedback points
 * I have worked to try ensure I test behaviour and not state
 * I have also tried to have a focus on ensuring classes meet open/closed principle